-Miss Caple made four A's and one B the first six weeks.
+Many ignored me--then and now--and a few smiled and said hello or tried to act Miss Caple made four A's and one B the first six weeks.
 Comparing Lanier to the State Lab School, she said, "It's a big difference because it's (Lanier) bigger and it's a public school."
 Miss Caple is a member of Lanier's Future Homemakers of America and French Club.
-She is thinking about becoming a physical therapist.

-She added, "I was kind of excited about the Lee-Lanier game."

-Miss Deloris Boyd, also a sophomore, graduated last year from Loveless Junior High School, where she was valedictorian of her class.
+She is thinking about becoming a physi- She added, "I was kind of excited about the Lee-Lanter game."
+Miss Deloris Boyd, also a sophomore, graduated last year from Loveless Junior High School, where she was

+MISS JANICE CAPLE valedictorian of her class.
 She said her first week was the hardest at Lanier because it took a long time for the white students to get used to seeing so many Negroes in the school at one time.
-White students threw spit balls and made fun of her sitting alone at the lunch table.

-But "the teachers were nice," she said; and after the first week "everything was normal and I have a few fritwo seventh graders who were behind students.
-"They give us as much as they can, and expect us to give as much advice on how to keep assignment noteexam.
-"They are catching us up on how to study and arrange out time.
-After a while, we will be caught up," a helped by the tutoring.
-"If it hadn't been for the tutoring, I wouldn't have made it,

-Miss Boyd is a member of the French Club.
+White students threw spit balls and made fun of her sitting alone at the But "the teachers were nice," she said; and after the first week "everything was normal and I have a few fri- Miss Boyd is a member of the French Club.
 When she received her report Southerner.
+Your terminology is so

+two seventh graders who were behind

+The tutors don't do the work for the

+students.
+"They give us as much as

+they can, and expect us to give as much

+For example the tutors ask questions to see if the students are readadvice on how to keep assignment noteexam.
+"They are catching us up on

+how to study and arrange out time.
+After a while, we will be caught up," a

+helped by the tutoring.
+"If it hadn't been

+for the tutoring, I wouldn't have made it,

-Your terminology is so flected improvement, but this doesn't worry the tutors.
-One said he didn't expect the grades to change radically
+In many cases the grades haven't reflected improvement, but this doesn't

+worry the tutors.
+One said he didn't

+expect the grades to change radically

+"because how they do in school is

+based on an inadequate education until

+now.
+Change is a very slow and gradual

+thing.
+But what we are doing now is good

+and helpful even if the grades don't

+their work above and beyond their

+grades," said another tutor.